 Duration of trip Tokyo - Nagano: approx. 1.5 hours

 Duration of trip from Nagano to Yudanaka: approx. 45 minutes

 2 nights at Ryokan Biyu no Yado**** in a Deluxe Japanese Room, Nagano, Japan

 Are you ready to befriend some Japanese snow monkeys?
 Today, we recommend a visit to Jigokudani Monkey Park!
-Jigokudani translated means hell valley; this is because of the hot springs' sulfurous vapors.
-However, the monkeys living here see it more as a paradise.
+“Jigokudani” means “hell valley”, due to the hot springs' sulfurous vapors.
+However, the monkeys living here see it more as paradise.
 They romp around the natural pools all day, taking turns relaxing in the different springs.
-They have even become accustomed to their human guests; therefore, you can observe them at up close!
+They have even become accustomed to their human guests; therefore, you can observe them up close!

 We also recommend a visit to the nearby charming town of Obuse.
 The quaint village has many traditional buildings, and its 100 residents participate in an ongoing event called the open garden.
-If there is a sign saying "Open Garden" in front of a house, you can enter the property's garden - a great glimpse of different Japanese lifestyles.
+If there is a sign saying "Open Garden" in front of a house, you can enter the property's garden - an enriching glimpse into the Japanese way of life.